 Matthew 5:4 – Blessed are those who mourn, for they will be comforted.

-No, I don’t see God hurrying us through times of grief, or encouraging us to hurry others through theirs.
-What I do see is Him drawing near to those who mourn.
-I see Him using that time to deepen the relationship between Himself and those who are coming to Him for comfort.
+No, we don’t see God hurrying us through times of grief, or encouraging us to hurry others through theirs.
+Instead, we see Him drawing near to those who mourn.
+We see Him using that time to deepen the relationship between Himself and those who are coming to Him for comfort.

 Psalms 34:18 – The Lord is close to the brokenhearted; He rescues those whose spirits are crushed.